 Student organizations are subject to all University policies.
 An additional set of policies and procedures also govern RSGOs per Title IX compliance, legal and risk management considerations, and national organization chapter affiliations.
 New organizations which are believed to fall into this category must work directly with the Office of Fraternity and Sorority Life.

 ORGANIZATION STANDING

-Recognized Student Organizations can be placed in 1 of 4 standings based upon meeting obligations to the university, including CSI.
-The following processes apply to student organization standing:
+Student organizations can be placed in 1 of 4 standings based upon meeting obligations to the University and CSI.
+The following definitions apply to student organization standing: